qdariol/qdariol.github.io/README.md

 # Provided teachings
 I had the pleasure to give the following teachings (practical sessions) at the Electronics and Digital Technologies Department of the Graduate School of Engineering of Nantes Université (Polytech'Nantes):
 - **Hardware/Software (HW/SW) System Co-Design**
-    - Master 2 level, tought in 2021-2022 and 2020-2021.
+    - Master 2 level, taught in 2021-2022 and 2020-2021.
 This course teaches a specification, design and implementation methodology of embedded systems architectures, combining the Hardware and Software aspect.
 Various technologies are used in this course: system specification and design in the Intel Confluent Studio software, design and test of HW/SW applications on MPSoCs (FPGA) using Xilinx Vivado and Vitis (SDK).
 - **Technical projects**,
-    - Master 2 level, tought in 2021-2022 and 2020-2021.
+    - Master 2 level, taught in 2021-2022 and 2020-2021.
 This involves the supervision of students working on a embedded systems engineering industrial or research project.
 Students dedicate one day per week to their technical project during one semester.
 Example of projects supervised: Development of Convolutional Neural Network applications on an embedded multi-core platform on FPGA.
 - **Digital Circuits Design**,
-    - Master 1 level, tought in 2021-2022.
+    - Master 1 level, taught in 2021-2022.
 This course teaches a methodology of specification, design and verification of applications implemented on embedded systems.
 This course focuses on the example of a Local Interconnect Network (LIN) receiver circuit.
 Students use HDL Designer along with RTL simulation to describe and validate the design.
 - **Real-Time Embedded Software**,
-    - Master 1 level, tought in 2020-2021.
+    - Master 1 level, taught in 2020-2021.
 In this course, students learn to develop embedded applications with real time constraints.
 They use the Real Time Operating System (RTOS) VxWorks in the tool Wind River Workbench.

- # My research

  # Other references
  - [My LinkedIn profile](https://www.linkedin.com/in/quentin-dariol/)